oguzozturk/AnalyzeMemoryandTimeUsageofText/README.md

 for line in f:
 - do everything you need to do with ’line’ here
 - (for example counting bigrams/trigrams)
--the line data will be deleted automatically by python by changing method of read file I decrease memory and time usage
+- the line data will be deleted automatically by python by changing method of read file I decrease memory and time usage